ReDI-School/redi-js-nrw/lesson17.md

 }
 ```

-We don't know which keys (translations) exist exist in the REST API response.
+We don't know which keys (translations) exist in the REST API response.

 ---